 Life Insurance Post-Claims Underwriting

 When a loved one with a life insurance policy passes away, the last thing beneficiaries in mourning need is a dispute with the insurance company.
-If a life insurance policy has been in effect for less than two years, however, the insurance company will likely do everything possible to delay and deny the life insurance claim.
+If a life insurance policy has been in effect for less than two years, however, the insurance company will likely do everything possible to delay and deny the life insurance payout.

 As a result, beneficiaries may find themselves in an unexpected battle with the insurance company instead of receiving the funds that are legally due because of an insurer’s post-claims underwriting investigation.